We received inquiry and someone will shortly be in contact with you.

 Summer (June, July, August):

-Howth's vibrant heathland blooms all summer over the headland.
+The yellows turn to purple Howth's over the headland.
 Birds abound all along the cliffs at this time of year too: kittiwakes, gulls, cormorants, guillemots, gannets, and more.
 Spot the porpoises, dolphins, and seals in the bay.

 Autumn/Fall (September, October, November):